Understanding Facial Disfigurement and Scarring Compensation Claims

 In general, compensation for disfigurement in a personal injury case may cover medical bills (including those that are expected in the future), lost income or reduced earning potential, pain and suffering, and emotional distress.
 To get a thorough assessment of how much you may collect for your disfigurement, consult a lawyer who is experienced in helping the injured.

 In South Carolina, talk to us at Kassel McVey.
-We are a trusted law firm with successful experience in obtaining maximum compensation for our clients.
+We are trusted accident lawyers with a proven track record in obtaining maximum compensation for our clients.
 We’re ready to answer your questions on scarring and disfigurement.
 Your initial consultation is completely free.
 Call us today at (803) 256-4242.

 Post Office Box 1476